-- 2.14 Markers should provide timely feedback to students on all types of in-course assessment, including oral or clinical examinations, even when the grades are summative and contribute to the overall course grade. - 2.15 The Senate has agreed that Schools must inform students of their CGS grade for individual elements of incourse assignments irrespective of whether the marks are to contribute to the overall course CGS grade.
+- 2.15 The Senate has agreed that Schools must inform students of their CGS grade for individual elements of incourse assignments irrespective of whether the marks are to contribute to the overall course CGS grade.
 Thus, for example, for a course assessed entirely by three in-course essays, Schools should inform students of their individual essay CGS grade (usually via MyAberdeen Grade Centre) and the Student Record (or Student Record Card via the Student Hub) will inform students of their overall course CGS grade. - 2.16 If a course is assessed by a combination of a written examination and continuous assessment Schools should inform students of their individual essay CGS grade (usually via MyAberdeen Grade Centre) and the Student Record (or Student Record Card via the Student Hub) will inform students of their overall course CGS grade.
 However, it is important for students to be able to see the grades awarded for individual questions in an exam; this gives them important feedback on which areas of the course they understand well and which they may need to work at.
 A breakdown of exam grades can be released to students via MyAberdeen if the MyAberdeen site is set up accordingly.
 If not, Schools should find an alternative way to give students this vital feedback on their exam performance.